 The nature of larger developments provides the opportunity for increased environmental benefits and major resource savings.
 Hence, greater rigour in investigation is justified.

 Preparation of a Sustainability Management Plan will generally require the engagement of a sustainability consultant.

 - BESS is a free, online sustainability assessment tool purpose-built for the planning application stage.
 It can assess single dwellings, multi-dwellings, non-residential and mixed use developments of any size.

 - STORM is a free, online calculator for testing whether a site achieves best practice water quality objectives.
 STORM is managed by Melbourne Water.

 - MUSIC is a detailed stormwater modelling software that is available for purchase from eWater.

 - Green Star is a green building certification system administered by the Green Building Council of Australia.
-The Green Star Design & As Built rating tool is suitable for use by large developments.
+The Green Star Design and As Built rating tool is suitable for use by large developments.

 Need help planning a sustainable renovation?

 The energy experts at Positive Charge can offer free advice to help you make sure your renovation is as energy efficient as possible, saving you money on power bills and ensuring year-round comfort.
 Moreland residents can book a call-back 20 minute phone consultation online or you can call directly on 1300 236 855 and speak with a consultant from Monday to Friday, 9am to 5pm.